gbeckers/Birdwatcher/docs/recipes/concatenatingtransformations.rst

 (``blur``), 5) draws frame numbers on frames (``draw_framenumbers``), and 6) encodes and saves the video (``tovideo``).

-Concatenation avoids decoding and encoding a video, which is computationally intensive, multiple times.
-Also multiple decoding-transformation-encording rounds would lead to more loss of information as most video codecs apply lossy compression.
+Concatenation avoids repeated decoding and encoding a video, which is computationally intensive.
+Also, multiple decoding-transformation-re-encoding rounds would lead to more loss of information as most video codecs apply lossy compression.